wbartels/IPSet_ASUS_Lite/README.md

 Lightweight firewall addition for ARM/HND based ASUS Routers using IPSet.
 Skynet Lite relies on the IPTables from Skynet by Adamm.

-## Some key features
+## Key features
-- Small one file shell script, witch also uses a temp directory.
+- Small one file shell script, no need for an external USB drive.
-- No need for an external USB drive.
+- Blacklist sets can be plain text or compressed with: zip, tar.gz, tgz, tar.bz2, gz or bz2
 - Only updates new or changed ipsets.
-- Always use incremental update for all blacklist sets.
+- Use incremental update for all blacklist sets.
-- For all other and less frequent updated sets the ipset swap feature will be used.
+- For all other lists the ipset swap feature is used.

 ## Installation
 Ensure you have an [Asuswrt-Merlin](https://www.asuswrt-merlin.net/) firmware and enabled the JFFS2 partition: